techtana/techtana.github.io/_posts/career/2025-08-30-leadership-manifesto.md

 Let's take a stab:

 ## My leadership philosophy
-My core leadership philosophy centers on open communication and transparency, where everyone feels empowered to ask questions and know exactly where I stand.
-I will make mistakes and I won't always have experience in every situation, but I will take your feedback seriously and openly say when I don't know something.
-I aim to be kind, honest, and empathetic, and to hold a safe space for the hard, messy, and wonderful process of growing.
-My goal is to build an environment where everyone feels supported, challenged, and empowered to reach their potential.
-An environment of mutual respect and constructive feedback is a non-negotiable.

-I actively encourage a growth mindset (Can do!), valuing the journey of learning and improvement over the final outcome.
-I see issues and missteps as learning opportunities.
-While I hold high expectations for growth, I will not fault someone for trying.
-I will stay objective and promise to ask your point of view before finding solutions together.
-I prioritize impact and genuine effort over perfection, especially when navigating uncertainty.
-I will always consider the contexts behind any result.

-I value team players who engage in healthy, professional conflict.
-And I believe each of you brings strengths I don’t have.
-Leadership is collaborative, and I’m committed to growing alongside you.

-## Short version
 My core leadership philosophy is open communication and creating a space where everyone can ask questions and know exactly where I stand.
 I’ll make mistakes and won’t always have all the answers, but I’ll be honest and take feedback seriously.

 I believe in a strong growth mindset.
 Missteps are learning opportunities, not failures.
 I care about impact, effort, and context -- not perfection.
 I value team players who engage in healthy, professional conflict.
 I believe my team brings strengths I don’t have.
 Leadership is collaborative, and I’m committed to growing alongside you.